khushi-411/khushi-411.github.io/_posts/2024-06-09-parallel_histogram.md

 ---

 ### **Introduction**
 The aim of the blog posts is to introduce a parallel histogram pattern, where each output element can be updated by any thread.
 Therefore, we should coordinate among threads as they update the output value.
 In this blog post, we will read the introduction about using atomic operations to serialize the updates of each element.
-And then we will study about an optmization technique, privatization.
+Then, we will study an optimization technique: privatization.
 Let's dig in!

 This blog post is written while reading the ninth chapter, Parallel Histogram: An Introduction